 - If you like your stone ground a little soupier, Inglehoffer may be your pick.
 They blend less seed and more sauce.
 It’s a mass market, but an acceptable one.

-- Wilkin & Sons Tiptree English Wholegrain Mustard is a name so large they almost need a second bottle, but the jam maker is putting out a pretty credible mustard, albeit a bit pricey for its size.
-If you’re looking for a nice serving mustard that looks elegant on the table, this will do rather nicely.
+- Wilkin & Sons Tiptree English Wholegrain Mustard is a name so large they almost need a second bottle, but, the upper-crust jam maker puts out a pretty credible mustard, albeit a bit pricey for its size.
+If you’re looking for a nice serving mustard that looks elegant on the table, it will do ra-ther nicely.

 Best way to remember what does what, since mustard seeds don’t have that much smell to follow your nose, is this basic rule: Yellow is mellow.
 Brown takes it downtown and black is a spicy attack!